-My Journey to Laalwadi, Bendewadi and Thokarwadi Dam
+My Journey to Laalwadi, Bendewadi and Thokarwadi Dam in Khandi Region

-I started from Pune and took the Mumbai-Pune highway, I absolutely enjoyed the ride because of the drizzly weather.
+I started from Pune and took the Mumbai-Pune highway, I enjoyed the ride because of the drizzly weather.
 After reaching halfway, that is, Kanhe region, I witnessed, the scenery started changing gradually going farther.
-Slowly, leaving behind the city life, started entering into the place where there was more of greenery on all sides and less of urbanization.
+Slowly, leaving behind the city life, started entering into the place where there was more greenery on all sides and less urbanization.

-And what a blissful feeling it was to be greeted by lush green meadows, mountains and then by umpteen waterfalls.
+And what a blissful feeling it was to be greeted by lush green meadows, mountains, and then by umpteen waterfalls.
 Just an hour and a half drive brought me to this not so famous, untouched Sahyadri Hills.

 I realized driving to this place was a wise decision, relying on public transport won’t have been a good idea, owing to the less frequency of buses here.
 In this whole region, I saw only a few buses plying throughout.

 Now, these little waterfalls at every nook and corner started adding more charm to this land.
 I found this place perfect for trekking junkies also, it would have been fun to trek those small patches.
 But, I was running short of time, so kept this thing for the next trip.

 Enroute, different waterfalls kept greeting me, no matter how farther and farther I went.
-Also, the drive was along a huge lake which runs parallel to the mountains on the other side.
+Also, the drive was along a huge lake that runs parallel to the mountains on the other side.

 I stopped near the lakeside and sat here for a while.
 It is beautiful and calm still not a safe lake for swimming.
 The warning board there also tells “Do not enter the lake” because of reptiles, weeds, and quicksand.
-After exploring this place a little, I again drove towards Khandi region, and the journey yet continued with endless greenery and waterfalls.
+After exploring this place a little, I again drove towards the Khandi region, and the journey yet continued with endless greenery and waterfalls.

 This isn’t only, there’s much more at this place, going ahead one can quench their waterfall thirst in this land full of it.
-There are huge waterfalls – Laalwadi waterfall and Bendewadi waterfall ahead, where adrenaline junkies come for waterfall rappelling, trekking and of course to take a bath under it.
+There are huge waterfalls – Laalwadi waterfall and Bendewadi waterfall ahead, where adrenaline junkies come for waterfall rappelling, trekking, and of course to take a bath under it.
 Even if you don’t wish to do either of them, you can simply sit there in peace and enjoy the beauty of the falls and views all around.

 Also, owing to less popularity, I didn’t see many people and felt as if I own this wonderland. 😛 To reach near the waterfall, I climbed some rocks and sat near it.
 The experience of sitting right near the falls and enjoying getting wet in the showers of flying water was incredible.
 The huge fall falling on the rocks and splashing water is a wonderful sight in itself.
 But more than the beauty of the falls, what I usually enjoy the most is the bathing.
 But this time, I just sat quietly near the waterfall and enjoyed the views! 🙂

 Visiting Jagtap Waterfall is the only costliest thing I found.
-Apart from it, eatery options are cheap here, won’t cost more than 50-100 rupees depending on your choice of dish.
+Apart from it, eatery options are cheap here, that won’t cost more than 50 or 100 rupees depending on your choice of dish.
 So, if you are looking for a shoestring trip near Pune, this place can be on your list.

-If you like to go on a long ride or quietly sit and just enjoy being in nature, or have some family time, trek a bit, try out some adventures or get drenched beneath so many waterfalls, this can be your perfect secluded destination.
+If you like to go on a long ride or quietly sit and just enjoy being in nature, or have some family time, trek a bit, try out some adventures, or get drenched beneath so many waterfalls, this can be your perfect secluded destination.